lockss/lockss-rtd-portal/docs/software/turtles/configuring.rst

      - org.ourproject.plugin.plugin2.Plugin2
      - ...

-Plugin registry layer directory paths that are not absolute are understood to be relative to the file containing the plugin registry definition.
+Relative plugin registry layer directory paths are understood to be relative to the :term:`plugin registry definition` file.
 Using the two-layer example above, this means that another way to express the same plugin registry definition would be to store it in the file :file:`/var/www/props.ourproject.org/plugins/turtles.yaml` and write its ``layers`` section as:

 .. code-block:: yaml